 4. Super windy

-I think the thing that I hate most in Denmark is the weather :/ It is way too windy.
-Sometimes I cannot even ride my bicycle because of the strong wind.
+The thing that I don’t like most in Denmark is the weather.
+It is way too windy.
+Sometimes, I cannot even ride my bicycle because of the strong wind.

 5. Flat country

 Denmark is a flat country.
-As I read, its average height is above the sea of 31 metres.
-The article also said that the highest natural point is Møllehøj, at 170.86 metres.
-You cannot see any mountain in Denmark, only small hills.
-So, it is the best place for cycling, isn’t it?
+As I read, its average height is above the sea of 31 meters.
+The article also said that the highest natural point is Møllehøj, at 170.86 meters.

 7. Drinking culture